 Peace of Mind works at Lafayette!
 An April 2016 survey by Minds, Inc. found:

 Linda Ryden teaches “Peace Class” to the 1st through 5th grades at Lafayette.
-School Counselor Jillian Diesner has adapted and enhanced the Peace of Mind curriculum for Pre-K and Kindergarten students and teaches their classes.
+School Counselor Jillian Diesner has adapted the Peace of Mind curriculum for Pre-K and Kindergarten students and teaches their classes.